praw-dev/praw/docs/getting_started/quick_start.rst

                             a client ID and client secret, follow Reddit's `First Steps Guide`_ to create them.

-:User Agent: A user agent is a unique indentifer that helps Reddit determine
+:User Agent: A user agent is a unique identifier that helps Reddit determine
              the source of network requests.
 To use Reddit's API, you need a unique and descriptive user agent.
 The recommended format is ``<platform>:<app ID>:<version string> (by /u/<Reddit